Nourchene-Garbouj/zemployee-directory/README.md

 - Version controlling ABAP with abapGit

 ---
-*Built as a learning project to demonstrate SAP ABAP fundamentals.*
+*Built by Nourchene Garbouj as a learning project to demonstrate SAP ABAP fundamentals.*